-Whether it’s the Cheltenham Festival, Wimbledon, or the latest Box Office bout, you can defy all odds and create a knockout campaign with SMS marketing.
+Whether it’s the Grand National, The Masters, or the latest Box Office bout, you can defy all odds and create a knockout campaign with SMS marketing.
 Here’s how…

 SMS marketing has worked for thousands of businesses and organisations.
 But when it comes to big sporting events, there really isn’t a better time for betting companies to go ‘all in’.